0xjjoyy/smithy/docs/source-2.0/aws/aws-iam.rst

 Summary
-    Specifies the list of IAM condition keys which must be resolved by the service, as opposed to being pulled from the request.
+    Specifies the list of IAM condition keys which must be resolved by the service, as opposed to the value being pulled from the request.
 Trait selector
     ``service``
 Value type
-    ``string``

-Specifies the list of IAM condition keys which must be resolved by the service, as opposed to being pulled from the request.
+    ``list<string>``

+All condition keys defined with the ``conditionKeysResolvedByService`` trait MUST also be defined via the :ref:`aws.iam#defineConditionKeys-trait` trait.
+Derived resource condition keys MUST NOT be included with the ``conditionKeysResolvedByService`` trait.

-The following example defines two operations:
+The following example defines two condition keys:

-``myservice:ActionContextKey`` and ``myservice:ActionContextKey2`` are
+``myservice:ActionContextKey1`` and ``myservice:ActionContextKey2`` are
 service-specific IAM action condition keys.
-``myservice:ActionContextKey2`` is expected to be resolved by the service, rather than pulling the value from the request.
+Only ``myservice:ActionContextKey2`` is expected to be resolved by the service.
+``myservice:ActionContextKey1`` is expected to be pulled from the request.

 .. code-block:: smithy